elaraproject/elara-hub/content/handbook-addthings.md

 For the first page, change "learn, develop, or contribute to Project Elara" to "learn to develop or contribute to Project Elara", that wording would be clearer.

+Elara Handbook teaching methodology:

+- First, a 1-3 paragraph overview/introduction of a topic and why it's cool/important/worth learning.
+This should be a "hook" to the reader and make them interested.
+- Then, a step-by-step explanation of the topic, building from the most basic principles.
+Everything is fully explained in the greatest detail possible, and there are fully worked-through practice problems
+- Finally, a wrap-up on the topic, pointers to where to learn more, and a reflection on the topic

 ## For knowledge library

 $W = \Delta K = -\Delta U$